KadenWingert/KeyStrokeRush/README.md

 ******
 ### Code Requirements:

-- Use of the provided text file (on Canvas) to produce the words that are used in the game.
+- Use of the text file to produce the words that are used in the game.
   - The words that are used in the game should be randomly chosen and different for each instance of the game.
 - Use of a 2D array for the playing board to keep track of the position of the words.
 - Have the computer randomly choose the starting position of each word